openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

    compatible type
    type compatibility

-The result of the normalization process is a normalized union type.
+The normalization process results in a normalized union type.
 The process is presented in the examples below:

 .. code-block:: typescript